 Together, we can create a menu for the retreat in which everyone can find their place to contribute, to learn, to grow, to weave connections, and to dip into the vision of a world that works for all.

-In 2018, the rest of the team included Uma Lo, Paul Kahawatte, and Sabine Geiger as providers, along with several other people in various support roles to assist with team functioning, systems, and individual empathy and coaching.
-Core offerings were presented by 7 people in addition to Miki.
-We anticipate that the team for 2019 will also be wide ranging and that the functioning of the retreat will be even more collaborative and co-created than this year.
-Details will be provided as we work with the NGL online community and with a group of people from the 2018 retreat that has volunteered to participate in the design of the 2019 retreat.
+About the 2018 Team: In 2018, the team included Uma Lo, Paul Kahawatte, Miki Kashtan, and Sabine Geiger as providers, along with several other people in various support roles to assist with team functioning, systems, and individual empathy and coaching.
+Core offerings were presented by 7 people.
+We anticipate that in 2019 the functioning of the retreat will be even more collaborative and co-created than in 2018.

 If this sliding scale does not work for you, you are welcome to choose any amount that works for you as part of the gift economy we are setting up.
 It is our intent to make this training available to anyone regardless of their financial means.